Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-As any realization, closed or open-loop, of quantum error correction will suffer from inaccuracies there is no guarantee that one will improve coherence times by encoding a qubit in a code as it may introduce more errors that it takes away.
-This has been the reason for the construction of a theory of quantum fault tolerance which addresses this problem using recursively applied code concatenation.
-For simplicity we assume that every such elementary gate, idling step or measurement, ---these are called {\em locations} in the circuit---, can fail independently with some error probability $p$ (independent stochastic noise).
-In a concatenation scheme every qubit and operation in a quantum circuit is replaced by an encoded qubit resp. encoded operation and the process is recursively repeated.
+For simplicity, we assume that every elementary gate, idling step or measurement --these are called {\em locations} in the circuit-- can fail independently with some error probability $p$ (independent stochastic noise).
+In a concatenation scheme every qubit and operation in a quantum circuit is replaced by an encoded qubit and an encoded operation resp. and the process is recursively repeated.
 The encoded operation consists of an error correction step and a fault-tolerant realization of the operation, see Fig.~\ref{fig:recur}, which together constitute a {\em rectangle}.

-For a code such as Steane's $[[7,1,3]]$ code which can correct a single error, the fault-tolerance of the rectangle should be such that a single error in any of the locations of the rectangle cannot lead to two (incorrectable) errors in one code block.
+For a code such as Steane's $[[7,1,3]]$ code which can correct a single error, the fault-tolerance of the rectangle should be such that a single error in any of the locations of the rectangle cannot lead to two, {\em incorrectable}, errors in one code block.
 Then, if the elementary error rate scales as $p$, it follows that the encoded error rate scales as $ C p^2$ as two elementary errors are required for a logical error.
 Here $C$ is a constant which roughly counts the number of pairs of locations in the rectangle where failure can lead to a logical error.
 If $Cp^2 < p$ the concatenation step helps and $r$ steps of concatenation will drive down the error rate to $\sim p^{2^r}$ while the overhead in terms of qubits and gates increase only exponentially in $r$.
 The equality $Cp^2=p$ sets the {\em noise threshold} $p_c$.

+If we have a code with higher distance which can, say, correct $t$ errors, then fault-tolerance of a rectangle means that any error of weight $k \leq t$ in this rectangle spreads to at most $k$ qubits in a block.
+This will ensure that the logical error rate is $O(p^{t+1})$. \\